Small Group Matching

 If you select small group matching for an activity, your participants will be matched for a group of four for the duration of the activity.
 If there aren’t enough people to make perfect four person groups, then we will create smaller or larger groups as needed.
 For example, if 10 participants join the activity, there will be one group of four and two groups of three.
 If 13 participants join the activity, there will be two groups of four and one group of five.

 When creating your event, click on the “matching” drop-down directly below the activity name, image below.
-Simply select “Small group” from the given options.
-You can also make this adjustment from the event room itself by clicking on the name of the activity and selecting "Small group" in the matching field.
+Simply select “Small group” or "1-on-1" from the given options.
+You can also make this adjustment from the event room itself by clicking on the name of the activity and selecting match size in the matching field.

 What happens if someone joins a Small Group activity late?

 People can click "Join Activity" to join the activity late.
 If they join soon after the countdown, they will interrupt an existing small group match.
-If they join later, they will be paired with another latecomer for a 1-on-1 conversation instead.
+If there is less than 1 minute remaining in the allotted time for an activity, the latecomer will be prompted to wait to join the next activity.

 How do small groups work with sub-group A/B matching?